Each of our student-applicants has a unique history that is considered in the approval process.

 9. Students who have a chronic history of failing or withdrawing from courses will be put on a probationary status for a period of two semesters.
 Scholarship eligibility will be reviewed at the beginning of each semester.

-10. Consideration of an application is not a guarantee of approval.
+10. Submitting an application is not a guarantee of approval.

 Completed application packet consists of the fully completed scholarship application and all supplemental documentation listed on the last page of the application.